-According to the data research of Pew Research Center in 2018, the level of Anti-semitism is 7%.
+According to the data research of Pew Research Center in 2018, the level of antisemitism is 7%.
 The respondents asked the question: "Would you like to live in one country with Jews".
+That February, hundreds of far-right extremists marched through the center of Sofia to honor a Bulgarian general who led a pro-Nazi organization in the 1930s and 1940s.